mokkabonna/vue-vuelidate-jsonschema/README.md

 }
 ```

 Where fetchSchema returns a promise that resolves to a schema or a schema config object.
-You can also use this to

 ### Loading related schemas